danielmayost/getwave/README.md

 A radio broadcast downloader designed to simplify ddownloading broadcasts from Orthodox radio stations.
 As of now, it operates solely through the terminal, contributions for a GUI are welcome.

-This is a small project I built to learn Python
+This is a small project I built to learn Python.

 ## Features
 - Quickly and efficiently download broadcasts.